CLOSE X

 My memory of a trip to Chena Hot Spring a few decades ago includes a basic changing room and a dash outside barefoot over snow to the spring.
 That is definitely not what you’ll find today.

-There’s a nice locker room with separate sides for women and men (picture your local gym).
+There’s a nice locker room with separate sides for the sexes (picture your local gym).
 When you exit the locker room, there’s a covered walkway to the water’s edge, where a ramp takes you nicely into the water.

 The water is about chest deep, warm but not too warm.
 And there’s fine gravel on the bottom to walk on.
 At night, the scene, swirling with steam and glowing in green light, becomes ever so slightly unworldly.
 I LOVED it.